 What are your college deal breakers?

-Here’s some food for thought…what are your deal makers and deal breakers for selecting schools?
+Obviously academics need to factor into how you construct your college list, but have you also considered some of the less definable, intangible aspects of a school that are also important to you?
+What are your deal makers and deal breakers for selecting schools?
 How do you find colleges that would be a good fit?
 Knowing what you like (and don’t like) helps narrow your choices.

 • Going Greek?
 Fraternities and sororities provide an instant social network and a sense of community.
 Greek organizations are typically involved in many aspects of campus life, including leadership roles in student government, clubs, and other extracurricular activities like mixers, formals, themed parties, and philanthropic activities.
 Greek life isn’t reserved for big schools either, some smaller schools like Rollins have very active greek life.

 • Location, location, location!
 Love the beach?
 Skiing?
 Hiking?
 Factors like climate, urban or rural setting, and proximity to interesting places are considerations to keep in mind.
-As we learned on our midwest road trip in June, make sure you visit in the fall or winter before making a decision…Everyone has tips on how to beat the chilling wind that rolls off the Great Lakes!
+As we learned on our midwest road trip that was full of 80 degree sunny days, make sure you visit in the fall or winter before making a decision…Everyone has tips on how to beat the chilling wind that rolls off the Great Lakes!

 • Proximity to Home?
 If you want to come home on long weekends, attending a school that requires a 1-stop flight or a 2 hour train to the nearest airport, might not be practical.
 Besides the time required for travel, also consider the cost, which can add up quickly.

 • Big City or Small College Town?
 Big or small, the presence of a strong art program often leads to a vibrant cultural and artistic scene with art galleries, theaters, music venues, and cultural events.
 Small towns may feel more tight-knit and connected to the school, since the university is often a focal point of the area.
 In big cities, students often have free transportation passes giving them access to all the amenities that extend well beyond the boundaries of the school.
-Two hidden gem schools in very creative smaller cities are VCUArts and UNC Asheville.
+A few hidden gem schools in very creative smaller cities are VCUArts, UNC Asheville, SUNY New Paltz, and Laguna College of Art and Design.

 • Quarters or Semesters?
 This is a consideration that many students overlook but can have an impact on many aspects of your academic and college experience from classes you can take, to internships and study abroad programs.
 It’s important to know what options are available to you, and it could be impacted by your school's schedule.
 It’s worth knowing the difference between how the quarter and semester systems work at colleges, here are some key differences.